Guide to Medical Equipment Repair Careers

 Medical Equipment Repairer Job Responsibilities

-The BLS (2021) reports that the primary duties of a medical equipment repairer are to “install, maintain, and repair patient care equipment.”
+The BLS (2024) reports that the primary duties of a medical equipment repairer are to “install, maintain, and repair patient care equipment.”
 Medical equipment repairers, also known as biomedical equipment technicians (BMETs), use microcomputer equipment and handheld tools to install and maintain equipment and diagnose and troubleshoot problems.

 BMETs may work with mechanical, hydraulic, or electrical components, and sometimes all three.
 For complex computer-based machines, medical equipment repairers must be skilled at using multimeters or electrical devices that measure and troubleshoot electrical equipment such as CAT scanners and x-ray machines.
 Less complicated medical equipment repairs include hospital beds and wheelchairs.

 Reading blueprints, schematic drawings, and technical manuals is a part of a medical equipment technician’s job.
-A medical equipment repairer must know how to read and understand these types of manuals and be able to disassemble broken equipment, identify root causes for the issues, troubleshoot them, and then locate the parts needed for repair and install them.
+A medical equipment repairer must know how to read and understand these types of manuals and be able to disassemble broken equipment, identify root causes for the issues, troubleshoot them, and then locate the parts needed to repair and install them.

 Lastly, medical equipment repairers need to be sensitive to the needs of patients while they do their repairs in a hospital or a clinical setting.
 For obvious reasons, the work of medical equipment repairers must be precise and timely so that medical teams can adequately care for and treat their patients.